 - 60. In exercising any discretion whether to grant an exemption from part or all of any Stage of training, the Board will determine whether the relevant knowledge and experience of the applicant make it unnecessary for the applicant to undertake such training. - 61.
 An exemption from part or all of any Stage of training may be granted unconditionally or subject to conditions, which may include in an appropriate case: - (a) a requirement to undertake training in substitution for training prescribed by these Regulations; and/or - (b) a condition that the applicant must pass a Bar Transfer Test. - 62.
-Where the Board exempts a person from the Vocational or Professional Stage of training, it may also: - (a) grant exemption in whole or in part from the requirement to attend Qualifying Sessions; and - (b) specify the period within which any requirement to attend Qualifying Sessions must be fulfilled, which may be a period ending after the person concerned has been called to the Bar- and in the case of Specially Qualified Applicants is usually a period of three years during which the Applicant must attend six Qualifying sessions unless special circumstances apply.
+Where the Board exempts a person from the Vocational or Professional Stage of training, it may also: - (a) grant exemption in whole or in part from the requirement to attend Qualifying Sessions; and - (b) specify the period within which any requirement to attend Qualifying Sessions must be fulfilled, which may be a period ending after the person concerned has been called to the Bar.